MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

    Set-ExecutionPolicy RemoteSigned
    ```

-  > NOTES
+   **Notes**:

-  > - You need to configure this setting only once on your computer.
+   - You need to configure this setting only once on your computer.
 Read more about execution policies [here](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies).

-  > - If you don't do this step, you'll receive the following error when you try to connect:
+   - If you don't do this step, you'll receive the following error when you try to connect:

      > Files cannot be loaded because running scripts is disabled on this system.
 Provide a valid certificate with which to sign the files.

 3. Close and re-open the elevated Windows PowerShell window to get the changes from the previous steps.